rusty-raven/bigspring/content/english/_index.md

       enable: false
       label: check it out
       link: '#'
-    content: Not sure that reinventing mainstream portfolio reporting and analysis is the best description of this service but it is fun to think it is disruptive to a degree!
-A simple, effective approach to providing meaningful insights to the retail investor is the mission.
-If NOT being big on providing sizzle with no value-add is disruptive, fair enough, disruptive this service is.
+    content: Not sure that reinventing mainstream portfolio reporting is the best description of this application but it is fun to think it is disruptive to a degree!
+A simple, effective approach to providing meaningful data presentation to the retail investor is the mission.
     images:
     - images/disruptor-1.png
     title: proud to stand apart from others